In weighing 2024 run, Pence tests whether there is political life after Trump

-The backdrop — blue fall skies, a pristine rooftop, views all the way to the Capitol — seemed designed to convey a new beginning for Pence, as many in his orbit work to position him for a potential 2024 presidential bid, out from the shadow of former president Donald Trump.
+The backdrop — blue fall skies, a pristine rooftop, views all the way to the Capitol — seemed designed to convey a new beginning for Pence as many in his orbit work to position him for a potential 2024 presidential bid, out from the shadow of former president Donald Trump.

-Pence told the assembled well-wishers that one of things he liked about Simon & Schuster, the publisher of his upcoming seven-figure, two-book deal, was that the publishing house told him, “You know, you weren’t born the day before Donald Trump called you to join the ticket.”
+Pence told the assembled well-wishers that one of the things he liked about Simon & Schuster, the publisher that signed him to a seven-figure, two-book deal, was that the publishing house told him, “You know, you weren’t born the day before Donald Trump called you to join the ticket.”

-“‘We kind of like to know how you became you,’” Pence continued, describing the pitch.
-“And they wanted to know about my upbringing in rural Indiana, they wanted to know about my coming to my faith in Christ, they wanted me to know about starting out in Democratic politics and being won over to the Reagan Revolution and all of that.”
+“ ‘We’d kind of like to know how you became you,’ ” Pence continued, describing the pitch.
+“And they wanted to know about my upbringing in rural Indiana.
+They wanted to know about my coming to my faith in Christ.
+They wanted me to know about starting out in Democratic politics and being won over to the Reagan Revolution and all of that.”

 Nine months after the Jan.
 6 insurrection and his subsequent departure from the White House, Pence’s friends and advisers believe he is likely to run for president — especially if Trump does not.
 He is taking all the traditional steps to position himself for a 2024 presidential bid — hopscotching the country giving six-figure speeches, sitting down for interviews with friendly conservative media outlets and hosting fundraisers for Republican candidates and causes.

-Pence, 62, is being helped in his mission by a stable of fans — including many from his years as a stalwart evangelical figure — who believe he can offer a path forward for the Republican Party rooted in the cultural and fiscal conservatism of its past.
-His potential candidacy serves as a stark test of whether there can be a political life after Trump for a Republican like Pence — serving four years as Trump’s loyal and subservient No. 2, only to be targeted by a pro-Trump mob and reviled as a traitor by Trump and millions of his followers for refusing to attempt to overturn the 2020 election.
+Pence, 62, is being helped by a stable of fans — including many from his years as a stalwart evangelical figure — who believe he can offer a path forward for the Republican Party rooted in the cultural and fiscal conservatism of its past.
+His potential candidacy serves as a stark test of whether there can be a political life after Trump for a Republican like Pence — who served four years as Trump’s loyal and subservient No. 2, only to be targeted by a pro-Trump mob and reviled as a traitor by Trump and millions of his followers for refusing to attempt to overturn the 2020 election.

-Pence himself has in recent months played down the events of Jan.
+Pence has in recent months played down the events of Jan.
 6 and — as he did Monday in an interview with Fox News’s Sean Hannity — casts coverage of the aftermath as an attempt to “demean” Trump voters.
-It is part of a consistent balancing act for Pence in taking credit for what he sees as the good of the Trump administration, while eliding the bad.
+It is part of a consistent balancing act for Pence — taking credit for what he sees as the good of the Trump administration while eliding the bad.

 “It was a dark day at our Capitol building, but we moved past it, we finished the work,” Pence said at the podcast event.
 “And I can tell you honestly, my focus is entirely on the future.
 And I believe that future is bright.”